Which do you like better, the sea or the mountains?

 10. Beauty of nature!
 Explore Hiraodai Plateau.

 Hiraodai karst plateau is located in the southeastern part of the city.
 A short 45 min drive takes you to a quasi-national park, called Hiraodai karst plateau.
 The limestones which are ubiquitous on the plateau look like a flock of sheep!
-There used to be a coral reef near the equator about 3 billion ago, and the limestones were moved to Kitakyushu city due to tectonic plate movement under the ocean floor.
+There used to be a coral reef near the equator about 300 million ago, and the limestones were moved to Kitakyushu city due to tectonic plate movement under the ocean floor.

 Today’s Hiraodai Plateau was created over a long period of time.
 Explore the underground limestone-cave beneath the plateau which is very popular among locals.
 Enjoy the history of earth!